Bloom-host/BloomDocs/docs/running_a_server/whitelisting.md

 ### In Game
-There is only really 3 steps to turn on your whitelist in game:
+There is only 3 steps to turn on your whitelist in game:
 * Step 1: `/whitelist on` - Turns the whitelist on.
 * Step 2: `/whitelist add [player]` - Add someone to your whitelist.
 * Step 3: Repeat Step #2 for all of your friends.